frjcomp/renovate-config-resolver/readme.md

 A microservice that exposes an HTTP endpoint to resolve and expand Renovate configuration presets, returning the fully merged configuration.

-Run it locally using Dockercqq
+Run it locally using Docker

 ```bash
 docker run -p 3000:3000 jfrcomp/renovate-config-resolver:latest